szewah/employee_database/README.md

 ## Built with
-HTML, CSS, Bootstrap, JQuery, Moment and Firebase
+HTML, CSS, Bootstrap, JQuery, Moment.js and Firebase

 ## Here's how the app works
 The user inputs a name, a position, a start date.
 The input will appear in a table above, where a number of months worked will